slatedocs/slate/source/index.html.md

 This endpoint creates a `phonecall` task.
 In this task, one of our workers will call the specified phone number and follow the instructions.
 Potential use cases could be making reservations or appointments, confirming reservations, asking for contact numbers or emails, etc.

-The required parameters are a plaintext `instruction` about how to transcribe the attachment, a `phone_number` for the phone number to call, and an `entity_name` which describes the phone number.
+The required parameters are a plaintext `instruction` about how to transcribe the attachment, a `script` for the Scaler to follow, a `phone_number` for the phone number to call, and an `entity_name` which describes the phone number.

-The optional parameters are `attachment_type` and `attachment` for an optional attachment, a plaintext string `script` for an optional script for the worker to follow, `fields`, and `choices`.
+The optional parameters are `attachment_type` and `attachment` for an optional attachment, `fields`, and `choices`.

 There are two potential ways to record more information from the phonecall - the `field` and `choices` parameters. `choices` is an array of strings from which the worker to choose, and `fields` is useful for free-text response.